 I am definitely not the biggest fan of football and neither is Harsh.
 But my brothers are.
 And they told me straightaway that if I’d miss a game of football after visiting Barcelona then I’d miss one of the greatest things in life.
 This was enough a motivation to visit the popular Camp Nou.
-We got our tickets from a local vendor at the Las Ramblas Street and got ourselves booked for the day-2.
-You may book your seats online as well.
+We got tickets for the match from a local vendor at the Las Ramblas Street.
+It was pretty easy and we didn’t have to go too far from our hotel looking for the tickets.
+Alternatively, you may book your seats online as well.

 Even if you are not able to watch a match, do visit Camp Nou and take a tour inside to get an idea of the whole vibe.